 -

 Patch Timelines: The data indicates that 78% of respondents take longer than 3 weeks to patch high-risk vulnerabilities, with 29% needing more than 5 weeks.
-This delay in patching is critical given the rapid escalation and exploitation of vulnerabilities like CVE-2023-22515 and CVE-2023-22518.
+That delay matters when vulnerabilities like CVE-2023-22515 and CVE-2023-22518 are escalating and being exploited quickly.

 The Gap Between Detection and Remediation

-This disparity between the quick escalation of vulnerabilities and the slower patching process is a significant gap in cybersecurity defenses.
-The rapid increase in EPSS scores for vulnerabilities like CVE-2023-22518 signifies an immediate threat, yet many organisations struggle with a lengthy patching process.
-During this time, the risk of exploitation remains high, leaving systems vulnerable to attacks.
+The gap between fast vulnerability escalation and slow patching is a real weakness in security defences.
+A rapid increase in EPSS scores for vulnerabilities like CVE-2023-22518 signals an immediate threat, yet many organisations still have a lengthy patching process.
+During that window, the risk of exploitation remains high.

 If I could take one scoring system to an island, which would I take?